 Okay, after the installation process, we will now take a look at the features and what makes Bodhi Linux different.
 Bodhi in Sanskrit means enlightened or the one with sense.
 This distro is based on Ubuntu LTS release.
 But the main feature of Bodhi is its desktop Moksha (the release from the circle of life) which is a fork of the E17 desktop which is succeeded by E19 now.
 But, E19 is relatively heavy and not suitable for older hardware.
 So, Moksha was born and it is updated with the latest EFL libraries.

 Moksha is light on resources but has a modern look that surpasses all the other Desktop Environments.
 The interface has a Neon lights kind of feel.
 It feels like we are in the future Desktop.
 But due to the limitation of the hardware, we still are going to use Mouse and Keyboard.
 But Moksha has many features that are still futuristic even with just a keyboard and mouse.
 The shading feature is one such thing.
 When you double-click the title bar, the whole window is hidden except the title bar, which is pretty cool when multitasking.
 As such there are a lot of other options which you should check out yourself.
 There are these things that we call system tray icons, but moksha calls them gadgets and modules.

 Modules are the traditional icons.
 But gadgets are more of a mini control center.
 You can monitor a lot of things like brightness, temperature, CPU speed, etc..

 You can open the menu from any part of the desktop.

 It is not to say that Bodhi Linux is only for the older systems or anything like that.
 Being lightweight is only one of the advantages.
-It's futuristic and absolutely innovative desktop has all kind of options.
+Its futuristic and absolutely innovative desktop has all kinds of options.
 The Ibar is not just for windows and such.
 It can be a very useful tool.
-It has a workspace switcher, shelves to arrange and a lot of other customization.
+It has a workspace switcher, shelves to arrange, and a lot of other customization.